- 1 Cup flaxseed meal

-Prepare spring-form pan: I like to put a piece of parchment paper over the bottom of the pan — no need to cut it to size, just snap it into place when you tighten the sides.
+Prepare spring-form pan: either spray it with cooking spray or use a piece of parchment paper.
 Wrap the bottom and sides of the pan in heavy-duty foil.
 You’ll be baking the cheesecake with the spring-form pan set in a baking pan half-full of boiling water, so you want to protect from leaks.

 1.)
 Combine ingredients for crust, and press into the bottom of a spring-form pan.
 Bake for 8 to 10 minutes, until fragrant and beginning to brown.

 2.)
 Beat cream cheese until fluffy.
 Scrape sides of bowl and beaters.
 This step will be repeated several times and is important.
 The mixture will gradually become lighter, and the denser stuff has a tendency to cling to the bowl.
 You won’t be able to incorporate it as well later, so keep scraping.